rklymentiev/py-for-neuro/slides/chapter4_01_dataviz_1.md

 <center><img src="data_viz/stacked_bar_plot_demo.png" width="600"></img></center>

 Notes: The stacked bar chart stacks bars that represent different groups on top of each other.
 The height of the resulting bar shows the combined result of the groups.
 However, stacked bar charts are not suited to data sets where some groups have negative values.
-In such cases, grouped bar chart are preferable.
+In such cases, grouped bar charts are preferable.

 Grouped bar graphs usually present the information in the same order in each grouping.
 Stacked bar graphs present the information in the same sequence on each bar.

 *Credits: [Wikipedia](https://en.wikipedia.org/wiki/Bar_chart)*

-The idea is similar to stacked area chart.
-For each x value (or y if we use horizontal bar chart) we stack the label's values on top of each other.
+The idea is similar to a stacked area chart.
+For each x value (or y if we use the horizontal bar chart) we stack the label's values on top of each other.

 ---